Back To Top

 Hard to transport as no handle

-However, when set up, the Neo 2T does deliver a pretty unique riding experience – for one thing, it’s able to simulate the sensation of riding over cobbles, wooden boards and other surfaces quite realistically by just modulating the resistance through the pedals.
-You might have thought some form of jolting or vibration would be necessary but, from my experience, surprisingly it is not.
+However, once set up, the Neo 2T does deliver a pretty unique riding experience—for one thing, it’s able to simulate the sensation of riding over cobbles, wooden boards, and other surfaces quite realistically.
+There’s also a large degree of inbuilt flex to better simulate the natural sway of riding outdoors.

-It’s all very impressive, but for sprints and hard efforts on the turbo, realism can be more of a hindrance than a help.
-That inbuilt flex makes the turbo feel a bit of a noodley and hampered my top-end power output.
-Also, the lifelike mimicking of the resistance when sprinting means that you’re forced into quickly shifting through the gears, increasing the chances of a miss-shift as well as cognitive load.
+The Neo 2T’s electromagnetic flywheel really nails the feeling of sprinting out on the road.
+It’s all very impressive, but realism can be more of a hindrance than a help for sprints and hard efforts.
+That inbuilt flex makes the turbo feel a bit of a noodly and hampered my top-end power output.
+Also, the lifelike mimicking of the resistance when sprinting means that you’re forced into quickly shifting through the gears, increasing the chances of a miss-shift.

-The ERG mode felt very fluid and the resistance changes felt nicely natural – even for large swings, as in a 30s on 30s easy session.
+The ERG mode felt very fluid, and the resistance changes felt nicely natural – even for large swings, as in a 30s on 30s easy session.
 A bonus is that the trainer doesn’t need to be calibrated, so you can just hop straight on and go, which is always nice.
 Also, the watts drop to zero pretty quickly, so it’s good for that aspect of Zwift racing, if not so good for sprinting.

 Saris H3 turbo side on